Clodoald: Adulthood

 Clodoald renounced all claims to the throne and lived as a studious hermit and disciple of Séverin of Paris, who led a solitary and contemplative life in a hermitage at the gates of Paris (on the site of the present Saint-Séverin Church in the 5th arrondissement).
 The young prince became his disciple and received from his hands the religious habit.
 Clodoald preferred a humble and quiet life of solitude, to a bright, but perilous life in a royal palace.
 For some time he remained in his company, to be trained in all the monastic virtues.
-At the age of twenty, Saint Cloud left his hermitage and appeared before the Bishop of Paris surrounded by religious and civic leaders and members of the royal family.
+At the age of twenty, Clodoald left his hermitage and appeared before the Bishop of Paris surrounded by religious and civic leaders and members of the royal family.
 The bishop cut Cloud's long hair, which was a symbol of his royalty.
-Childebert and Clotaire, as they saw him as no threat, left him undisturbed and even gave him some inheritances to live more comfortably in the place of his retirement.
+Childebert and Clotaire, who saw him as no threat, left him undisturbed and even gave him some inheritances to live more comfortably in the place of his retirement.

 After Séverin's death, Clodoald left the surroundings of Paris and secretly retired to Provence.
 The inhabitants of the surrounding area came to him because they learned that Cloud had the gift of healing.
-Saint Cloud remained there eleven years, and then went back to his first hermitage, where the people greeted his return with joy.
+Clodoald remained there eleven years, and then went back to his first hermitage, where the people greeted his return with joy.

-At the people's request, he was ordained a priest by Bishop Eusebius of Paris in 551 and served the church for some time.
+At the people's request, he was ordained a priest by Bishop Eusebius of Paris in 551 and served the Church for some time.
 His humility and his charity were praised.
 Clodoald could not endure these honours for long, and to avoid them, retired to a hill along the Seine, two leagues below Paris, in a place called Novigentum (the present commune of Saint-Cloud).
 Here among the fishermen and farmers, he led a life of solitude and prayer, and built a church, which he dedicated in honor of Martin of Tours.

 As soon as the place of his retreat was known, disciples came to place themselves under his direction.
 Some cells were first built, soon a monastery became necessary.
 According to tradition, Clodoald had a monastery with a chapel built and endowed with the goods that the kings, his uncles, gave him.
 He lived seven years in his monastery, among his brothers, giving them an example of all the virtues.
-He died there on September 7, 560 at the age of thirty-eight.
+He died there on September 7, 560, at the age of thirty-eight.